 Mothers Day did not begin as a dedicated time to shower mothers with flowers and gifts.
 Activist Julia Ward Howe started Mothers Day in 1870, as a festival to promote awareness of the need to bring an end to war: “a time for the women and children to come together; to meet in the country, invite the public, and recite, speak, sing and pray for ‘those things that make for peace.'”

 Join the Centennial Celebration.
-Join our email list to receive social media shareables honoring the 100th anniversary of the 19th amendment, the milestones along the way and the women and men who made it possible.Learn more about the Centennial Celebration Email List.
+Join our email list to get your FREE Illustrated Companion, social media shareables honoring the 100th anniversary of the 19th amendment, the milestones along the way and the women and men who made it possible.Learn more about the Centennial Celebration Email List.